classico-trad-ecletico/comparative-histories/chapter.md

-Comparative studies were thus tasked both with justifying aesthetic judgments---that is, the choice among myriad Western and non-Western styles---and with framing the discipline of architecture as a whole.
+Comparative studies were thus tasked both with justifying aesthetic judgments---that is, the choice among myriad Western and non-Western styles---and with framing the discipline of architecture.
 Surveys of historic buildings were devices to evidence the professional expertise of architects through the ages.
 At the same time, the Beaux-Arts architect's knowledge and use of historic precedents